Douglas6/cputemp/README.md

 Prerequisites
 -------------
-As of BlueZ version 5.50 (currently shipped with Raspbian Buser) there is no need to change any thing with Bluez daemon.
+As of BlueZ version 5.50 (currently shipped with Raspbian Buser) there is no need to enable experimental flag for bluetoothd.
-Howe

 Installation
 ------------